Disclosures

 What kind of things am I required/not required to report?

-Answer: Policy 4021 establishes three kinds/levels of outside activities: activities that do not need to be reported; activities that must be reported but do not need prior approval; and activities that must be reported and that require prior approval from your Dean.
+Answer: University Policy 4021 establishes three kinds/levels of outside activities: activities that do not need to be reported; activities that must be reported but do not need prior approval; and activities that must be reported and that require prior approval from your Dean.

 How much time/effort will reviewing and approving take?
 Will it take as much time/effort as setting up a COI waiver?